quattor/template-library-examples/README.md

 template-library-examples
 =========================

-Template examples for configuring a real site

-Examples are based on Quattor version 14.2.1 or later (YUM-based deployment) and use generic OS templates (e.g. `sl6.x-x86_64`).
+This SCDB examples are mainly used for integration testing during the template library developments.
+They don't apply to Aquilon which is the recommended Quattor version for new users.